Carla J. Jaranson

 Her study of Chinese brush painting began in 1978 under Pearl Chang and later Ming Friedman, Prof I-Hsiung Ju, Betzi Robinson and calligrapher John Shun-Chieh Wang.
 She has taken many workshops with master artists across the US and in China.

-In 1983 she joined the Sumi-e Society of America and has volunteered in many roles both locally and nationally and is currently serving her third term as President.
+In 1983 she joined the Sumi-e Society of America and has volunteered in many roles both locally and nationally and is currently serving her fifth term as President.

 She has taught art to children and adults for over 40 years.
 She has shared her love of East Asian brush painting since 1996 by teaching workshops for art teachers in Virginia and web mastering the SSA website - www.sumiesociety.org.

-She was awarded the 2008 Elementary Art Teacher of the Year by the Virginia Art Education Association and served on the state VAEA Board for eight years.
+She was awarded the 2008 Elementary Art Teacher of the Year by the Virginia Art Education Association and served on the state VAEA Board for ten years.
+She continues to attend the VAEA annual conferences and offers her Asian Brush Painting Workshop to art teachers each year.

-As an adjunct professor with George Mason University, she has supervised pre-service teachers in Art Education.
+As an adjunct professor with George Mason University for two years, she supervised pre-service teachers in Art Education.

 MIS in Painting and Computer Art – Virginia Commonwealth University